-Assuming a placeholder price for AMX0035 equal to that of IV edaravone, it too would have an incremental cost effectiveness that far exceeds typical cost-effectiveness thresholds, however its cost effectiveness is superior to that of edaravone because of the modeled prolongation in survival as observed in the CENTAUR OLE.
+Assuming a placeholder price for AMX0035 equal to that of IV edaravone, it too would have an incremental cost effectiveness that far exceeds typical cost-effectiveness thresholds, however its cost effectiveness is numerically lower than that for edaravone.
+This is primarily due to the modeled prolongation in survival as observed in the CENTAUR OLE and the different standard of care treatments included in the respective clinical trials.
 As discussed in the clinical section, we have uncertainties about this survival benefit.
 Ultimately, the cost effectiveness of AMX0035 will depend on its price and confirmation of its clinical benefits.